 Vendor Management in Postponement Strategies

-In the end, the postponement supply chain strategy must have strong vendor partnerships, ones where each vendor is able and willing to respond with critical parts and support in a timely manner.
+In the end, companies which use the postponement supply chain strategy must have strong vendor partnerships, ones where each vendor is able and willing to respond with critical parts and support in a timely manner.
 This involves relying upon proven vendors and partners.
 Their ability to match the market’s cyclical demand is essential.
 So, what are some of the aspects that must be present in a postponement strategy from the perspective of vendor management?

 Strong Supply Contracts